projectfluent/fluent-rs/fluent-syntax/README.md

 The `fluent-rs` workspace is a collection of Rust crates implementing [Project Fluent][], a localization system designed to unleash the entire expressive power of natural language translations.

-This crate exposes the low level parser, AST, and serializer APIs for the Fluent Syntax.
+This crate is a low-level parser, AST, and serializer API for the Fluent Syntax.

 [Project Fluent]: https://projectfluent.org